0w3nM/javascript_portfolio_2_project_rock_paper_scissors_game/README.md

 - When deciding to do this project i looked at multiple sources for inspiration which came from:

   - [Geeksforgeeks](https://www.geeksforgeeks.org/rock-paper-and-scissor-game-using-javascript/) as they had a fully fledge game that i could see and look at the inner workings of so that i could develop into my own creation.
-  - [Stackoverflow](https://stackoverflow.com/questions/22623331/rock-paper-scissors-lizard-spock-in-javascript/) showed a more specified version of what was needed as i could learn and work that code into mine to gain similar results
+  - [Stackoverflow](https://stackoverflow.com/questions/22623331/rock-paper-scissors-lizard-spock-in-javascript/) showed a more specified version of what was needed as i could learn and work that code into mine to gain similar results.
   - [CodeInstitute](https://learn.codeinstitute.net/courses/course-v1:CodeInstitute+LM101+2021_T1/courseware/2d651bf3f23e48aeb9b9218871912b2e/234519d86b76411aa181e76a55dabe70/) walkthrough project gave the stepping stones on building a project that had randomisation in it to build my project.

   - [W3Schools](https://www.w3schools.com/js/js_htmldom_eventlistener.asp/) helped me understand how to place event listeners on the buttons.